 The meaning of the phrase “Any person responsible for paying” used in section 195 above, has been defined in sec.
 204 of Income Tax Act,1961, in the following words:-

 204. For the purposes of the foregoing provisions of this Chapter and section 285, the expression “person responsible for paying” means—

-[(a) in the case of any sum payable to a non-resident Indian, being any sum representing consideration for the transfer by him of any foreign exchange asset, which is not a short-term capital asset, the authorised dealer responsible for remitting such sum to the non-resident Indian or for crediting such sum to his Non-resident (External) Account maintained in accordance with the Foreign Exchange Regulation Act, 1973 (46 of 1973), and any rules made thereunder;]
+(iia) in the case of any sum payable to a non-resident Indian, being any sum representing consideration for the transfer by him of any foreign exchange asset, which is not a short-term capital asset, the authorised person responsible for remitting such sum to the non-resident Indian or for crediting such sum to his Non-resident (External) Account maintained in accordance with the Foreign Exchange Management Act, 1999, and any rules made thereunder;

 (a) “non-resident Indian” and “foreign exchange asset” shall have the meanings assigned to them in Chapter XII-A;

-(b) “authorised dealer”shall have the meaning assigned to it in clause (b) of section 2 of the Foreign Exchange Regulation Act, 1973 (46 of 1973).]
+(b) “authorised person”shall have the meaning assigned to it in clause (c) of section 2 of the Foreign Exchange Management Act, 1999.

 Section 115C defines foreign exchange asset investment income and specified assets as follows: